I need a drink.

 TARA: YES, leave me alone, I have some work to do.

-- To read the full one-act ePlay, find purchase link below:
+- To read the full ePlay Lunch With the Enemy, find purchase button below:

-In this comedic one-act eplay, Tara is going bananas over the fact that her co-worker and close friend Ella had lunch with James Dupont the guy she can’t stomach, who also works with them.
+In this serio-comedy one-act eplay, Tara is going bananas over the fact that her co-worker and close friend Ella had lunch with James Dupont the guy she can’t stomach, who also works with them.